Do you know about bearded dragon skin conditions?

 There may be specific symptoms of this, such as hind limb or jaw swelling in the case of MBD.

-This may also include nonspecific and include lethargy, depression, and anorexia, all of which are found in many diseases.
+This may also include lethargy, depression, and anorexia, which are found in many diseases.

 Bearded dragons are physically sensitive creatures.